NCBI-Hackathons/drugdisco/README.md

 2. We then calculate the Tanimoto similarities among all of the downloaded compounds.

-3. Using the Tanimoto similarities, we cluster the compounds using [clustering method].
+3. Using the Tanimoto similarities, we cluster the compounds using Taylor-Butina clustering [cite].
 Compounds that are at least 95% similar are considered to be members of the same cluster.

 4. Lastly, we store the clusters and choose the centroids of each cluster as the initial candidates for binding to target molecules.